GRID – Escape the Labyrinth Game

 Phase 3 – Evaluation and Launch

 After playtesting the project team analysed finding and evaluated the GRID game’s potential to create a research culture change.
-The project’s final Workshop 3: Game Launch Event will take place on 1st May at the University of St Andrews.
-Participants will have the opportunity to play the game and learn about the project findings.
-We will also explore ways to promote the game throughout different project networks and platforms.
+The project’s final Workshop 3: Game Launch Event took place on 1st May at the University of St Andrews.
+Participants had the opportunity to play the game and learn about the project findings.
+We also explored ways to promote the game throughout different project networks and platforms.
 The GRID game materials will also be made available on the websites of our partners HDR UK and UK DRI.

 Project Information and Participation Documents